The EIB Network and the Rush Limbaugh program are on the air.

 Since we began using Guantanamo, over 200 people that were held there have subsequently been released or returned to their home countries.

-So there has been a process in place for reviewing and screening the individuals held And making judgments with respect to those that we believe no longer have intelligence value or no longer constitute a threat to the United States.
+So there has been a process in place for reviewing and screening the individuals held and making judgments with respect to those that we believe no longer have intelligence value or no longer constitute a threat to the United States.

-Of those who have been released, at least ten have gotten back into the battle on the other side.
+Of those who have been released, at least 10 have gotten back into the battle on the other side and were subsequently captured or encountered in the ongoing conflict.

 Now, this is what needs to happen.

-You know, the the the the administration needs to have Cheney out or somebody like this responding to this garbage uh each and every day uh that it is leveled, and I'm glad he's doing this.
+You know, the administration needs to have Cheney out or somebody like this responding to this garbage each and every day that it has leveled.

 How about that little bit of news?